CenturyLinkCloud/PublicKB/Support/submitting-custom-requests.md

 By default, anything that cannot be done via self-service or [Service Task](https://www.centurylinkcloud.com/service-tasks/) is categorized as a custom request.

 ### What is the evaluation process?
 Custom requests are sent to a queue monitored by CenturyLink Cloud management.
-An executive reviews each request and approves or rejects the request after careful consideration.
+An executive reviews each request and approves or rejects the request after careful consideration (note that a custom request that was approved in the past MAY not get approved a second time).
 The support engineer then communicates this information back to the customer.

 ### How long does it take for a request to get evaluated?
 There is no SLA on custom requests, but all items are typically reviewed and acted upon within 72 hours.